 - Funding Asset Growth through Core Deposits and Relationship Banking.
-We fund our loan growth primarily through low-cost core customer deposits.
-Our ratio of core deposits (total deposits less time deposits greater than \$250,000) were 97.4% of total deposits as of March 31, 2021.
-Our loan to deposit ratio, excluding PPP, as of March 31, 2021 was 81.1%.
+We fund our loan growth primarily through low-cost customer deposits.
+Our ratio of core deposits (total deposits less time deposits greater than \$250,000) were 96.8% of total deposits as of December 31, 2020.
+Our loan to deposit ratio as of December 31, 2020 was 90.4%.
 The strength of our deposit franchise results from our development and maintenance of long-standing customer relationships.
 Our relationship managers and branch managers actively seek lending relationships with our existing depositors.
-Today, we believe approximately 65% of our lending relationships have deposits with our bank and our top 25 loans all have deposit relationships as of March 31, 2021.
+Today, we believe approximately 65% of our lending relationships have deposits with our bank and our top 25 loans all have deposit relationships as of December 31, 2020.
 Additionally, we attract deposits from our commercial customers by providing them with personal service, a broad suite of commercial banking and treasury management products and convenient services such as remote deposit capture and commercial internet banking. - Leveraging Technology to Enhance the Client Experience and Improve Productivity.
-We provide client convenience through the use of technology and our mobile banking applications, along with our strategically placed banking locations.
+We strive to maximize client convenience through the use of technology and our mobile banking applications, along with our strategically placed banking locations.
 Since our founding, we have made significant investments in technology to offer online and mobile banking products that we believe are comparable to those offered by many similar-sized competitors and those of the nation's largest banks.
-We utilize Jack Henry as a core processing service provider that we believe can support our growth plan.
+We utilize a core processing service provider that we believe can support our growth plan.
 We also leverage technology solutions to manage cyber security risks and data privacy.
 In addition to client-facing technology, significant investments have been made in the technology and software utilized by our employees.
 This technology and software enables our employees to be more productive by enhancing workflow and internal and external management reporting, removing unnecessary steps and reducing manual errors.
-For example, in 2020, we initiated a new customer platform through Jack Henry, which allows for electronic signatures on new and existing deposit accounts.
-In 2021, we are implementing a new lending platform to provide more digital capabilities to our borrowers and create internal efficiencies throughout our loan underwriting and processing.
+For example, in 2020, we initiated a new customer user interface platform through Jack Henry, which allows for electronic signatures on new and existing deposit accounts.
+In 2021, we are implementing a new lending platform to provide more digital capabilities to our borrowers and create internal efficiencies throughout loan underwriting and processing.